 This is a common issue for modern businesses.
 The seemingly conflicting tasks of increasing speed to market, while maintaining the controls required to keep technology operations both stable and secure.
 Traditional approaches such as adopting a single standard or framework to work against, can fail to deliver.
-Whereas the adoption of multiple standards and frameworks and philosophies can help you achieve both of these goals.
+Whereas the adoption of multiple standards and frameworks and philosophies, such as ITIL, can help you achieve both of these goals.
 The key is to understand what your business needs in any one part of your delivery chain and to apply the principles that work best for you.

 Constraints and How to Get the Best Out of Them

 As well as reducing the time taken for changes, and meeting compliance requirements with ISO20000, we had a third goal – to improve the perception of change management among IT and end users.
 We were convinced that if we could manage the first two we’d also achieve the last.
 But how could we do it?